Introduction to Cinema (Online)

 8 sessions: Tuesdays, July 14-September 1, 7-9pm

-This online course utilizing the free Zoom meeting application will introduce students to the elements that create an extraordinary film.
-The course will feature narrative film lecture and discussion, readings, and viewings of classic films, plus easy DIY exercises to experiment with these concepts on your own camera or phone camera.
-We can promise you’ll never view movies the same after this class!
+This online course introduces students to the elements that create an extraordinary film.
+The course features narrative film lecture and discussion, readings, and viewings of classic films, plus easy DIY exercises to experiment with these concepts on your own camera or phone camera.

 The course will cover: